SimonMaracine/checkers-engine/engine/protocol.md

 Communication is done through IO streams on stdin and stdout files, through ASCII text messages.

-All messages received must end with a newline (the "\n" character).
+All messages received must end with a new line ("\n" character).

 Messages from GUI to engine are also called commands.

 The string of a message can contain arbitrary whitespace around tokens.

 If a received command is invalid in any way, it should be ignored completely and the receiver (engine) may respond with the message **WARNING**.

+Messages can consist of any number of characters and, as a consequence, any number of tokens.
+Both the GUI and the engine should account for messages of any size.

 Positions and moves are encoded as FEN strings using the standard [Portable Draughts Notation format](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).